 The term “pickle” means something here in the U.S. It’s a cucumber, that has been soaking in brine or vinegar to create a delicious condiment for a hamburger, sandwich or barbecue.
 Here in the US we also have pickled cabbage, pickled okra, pickled onions, pickled tomatoes and maybe a handful other sour delights.

 A few weeks ago I received an email from a reader, Libby.
 Libby’s husband remembered having eggplant torshi made with pomegranates when he lived in Iran.
 Libby was looking for this recipe and wanted to know if I had heard of it.

 I have made torshi with my mother-in-law before.
 It’s pretty simple, but there is a lot of prep work and chopping.
 You see, you don’t make a small jar of torshi.
 You make enough for the whole neighborhood!
 My grandmother and my aunt would make torshi with fruit, but never with pomegranates.
 So, I began my research.

 In Iran, pomegranates are extremely popular.
 The Northern city of Saveh is famous because of the pomegranates grown there.
 Saveh produces an average of 130,000 pomegranates a year.
 They are large, juicy and sweet.
 They are considered to be the best pomegranates grown in the world.

 And I suppose, they put pomegranates in everything, because Libby told me that the family friend who often brought this torshi were from Saveh.
 In my research on pomegranates and Saveh, I found this amazing book by Jacqueline Mirsadeghi, a Swiss photographer married to an Iranian and who has lived in Iran for the past 14 years.

 My husband quickly took over the job of creating our pomegranate torshi.
 Don’t get between an Iranian male and his comfort food.
 He made the torshi with eggplant, cauliflower and carrots.
 As our family likes foods more on the sour side than sweet, we used pomegranate concentrate and not molasses to the mix.

 Torshi is typically served on the side, as a condiment.
 Libby said her husband’s family eats it with their baghali pollo (basmati rice with dill and fava beans).
-We eat torshi with everything: kabob, pollo even fried chicken!
+We eat torshi with everything: koobideh kabob, loobia pollo even oven fried chicken!
 I had to snag the torshi from my hubby so I could quickly get a picture before he ate it all up.

 “We have to make more of this stuff!” hubby told me last night.
 Agreed!